VIPnytt/UserAgentParser/README.md

 Then run `composer update`.

 ## Features
-- Strip the version tag.
+- Stripping of the version tag.
-- Find different groups the User-Agent belongs to.
+- List any _rule groups_ the User-Agent belongs to.
-- Determine the correct group of records by finding the group with the most specific user-agent that still matches.
+- Determine the correct group of records by finding the group with the most specific User-agent that still matches.

-### When do I need it?
+### When to use it?
-- Parsing of `robots.txt`, the rules for robots online.
+- When parsing `robots.txt` rule sets, for robots online.
-- Parsing of the _X-Robots-Tag_ HTTP-header.
+- When parsing the ``X-Robots-Tag`` HTTP-header.
-- Parsing of _Robots meta tags_ in HTML documents
+- When parsing ``Robots meta tags`` in HTML documents

-Note: _The library is not compatible with User-Agent strings sent by eg. web-browsers.
-Contributions are of course welcome._
+Note: _Full User-agent strings, like them sent by eg. web-browsers, or found in your log files, are not compatible, this is by design._
+Supported User-agent string formats are ``UserAgentName/version`` with or without the version tag.
+Eg. ``MyWebCrawler/2.0`` or just ``MyWebCrawler``.

 ## Getting Started